saayih/tripadvisor_spider/README.md

 # To run the code
-1) Install the relevant librariesCancel changes
+1) Install the relevant libraries
 2) Type the following command: "scrapy crawl restaurantreviewscraper"